 After AMT was bought by Ertl, the '73 Fastback Mach 1 was reissued with catalog numbers 2901 (Macho Mustang), 4167 (Street Machines) and 6531.

 Two AMT/Ertl reissues hit the market in July 2004.
 They are a 1971 version (catalog number 38160) and a 1973 version (catalog number 38156).
 Surprisingly, the 1971 kit is identical to the MPC kit discussed on this page, and thus not a true AMT reissue.
-It is likely that the original 1971 mold had been changed irreversably during the many updates, particularly the Warren Tope Trans-Am version (T206).
+It is likely that the original AMT 1971 mold had been changed irreversibly during the many updates, particularly the Warren Tope Trans-Am version (T206).
 The box shows a blue Boss 351 with silver stripes, but inside is a 1973 model.
-The 1973 reissue reportedly is the AMT Warren Tope model, and therefore lacks a number of parts (wheels, tires, rear spoiler, normal interior, dashboard without details, possibly grille) to build a stock Mustang of any version.
+The 1973 reissue reportedly is the AMT Warren Tope model, and therefore lacks a number of parts to build a stock Mustang of any version (wheels, tires, rear spoiler, normal interior, dashboard without details, possibly grille).

 Round 2 reissued the AMT Warren Tope driven '73 Fastback Trans-Am #31 in 2015.
 Like before, this kit most likely lacks a number of parts to build a stock Mustang.

 Round 2 reissued the MPC '73 in 2016 with the original MPC box-art.
 The contents are reportedly identical to my MPC Boss 351.
 The decals are incorrect Mach 1 stripes.